I use a dual boot laptop with Linux OS installed on SSD (Grub2 bootloader on a separate

 /boot partition) and Windows OS on HDD.
 All was fine up until recently, when my SSD crashed and stopped working.
 Completely.

-It’s been a year (read full 12 months) I had my SSD (OCZ Vertex 2 SATA II 2.5″ SSD, 50GB OCZSSD2-2VTX50G) running, and sooner or later it had to die.
+It’s been a year (read full 12 months) I had my OCZ Vertex 2 SSD running, and sooner or later it had to die.
 It’s not a secret that with some SSDs the lifespan ends up being less than a year, depending on the quality and the usage of the drive, therefore I’m glad mine lasted for such a fair amount of time.

 So, since the bootloader was gone together with SSD, all I’ve got after booting my laptop was the reasonable error message: “Operating System not found”.